rdebusscher/atbash-jwt-demo/README.md

 - Elliptic Curve keys : `be.atbash.demo.jwt.keys.SaveECPEM`
 - Edwards-curve keys : `be.atbash.demo.jwt.keys.SaveOKPPEM`

+## Writing to Java KeyStore

+The Java Keystore has a Java specific format (JKS) and a more generic format, PKCS#12.
+This format requires encoding of the private keys and the store as a whole.
+By default the format is PKCS#12.
+Storing public keys are done as a X.509 Certificate.

+An example for writing keys can be found in the classes

+- RSA keys : `be.atbash.demo.jwt.keys.SaveRSAKeyStore`
+- EC keys : `be.atbash.demo.jwt.keys.SaveECKeyStore`

 ## Reading JWK File

 The framework support reading the cryptographic keys which are stored in the JWK format.